yu-uyy/Dash-N-Dodge/README.md

 ### For Linux Users:
 Installing SFML on Linux is typically straightforward through your distribution's package manager.
 Any Linux user should be able to run this project without further guidance.

-(Note: Visual Studio 2022 is not available on Linux, use an code editor or IDE of your choice.)
+(Note: Visual Studio 2022 is not available on Linux, use a code editor or IDE of your choice.)
 ### To Install the SFML library on Windows:
 Step 1: Install visual studio 2022 along with the desktop development kit (sould be around 10 gigs).
 Step 2: Install git.